openconfig/reference/rpc/gnmi/gnmi-path-conventions.md

 *   Wildcards should not appear in paths returned by a device in telemetry notifications.

-*   A single path element, including keyed fields, maybe be replaced by `...` to select all matching descendents.
+*   A single path element, including keyed fields, may be replaced by `...` to select all matching descendents.
 This is semantically equivalent to the empty element notation, `//`, in XPATH.